AyoSal/epl-preparation-tool/README.md

 Steps for Undeploying Proxies

-INstall apigeeecli by following instructions at this repo
+Install apigeeecli by following instructions at this [repo](https://github.com/apigee/apigeecli?tab=readme-ov-file#installation)

 Generate a token with this command